Kabaddi: Standard style

-In the international team version of kabaddi, two teams of seven members each occupy opposite halves of a court of 10 × 13 m in case of men and 8 × 12 m in case of women.
+In the international team version of kabaddi, two teams of seven members each occupy opposite halves of a court of 10 × 13 m in the case of men and 8 × 12 m in the case of women.
 Each has five supplementary players held in reserve for substitution.
 The game is played with 20-minute halves with a 5-minute half time break in which the teams exchange sides.
 During each play, known as a "raid", a player from the attacking side, known as the "raider", runs into the opposing team's side of the court and attempts to tag as many of the seven defending players as possible.
 The raider must cross the baulk line into the defending team's territory, and then return to their half of the field without being tackled.
-(If an attacker touches a defender and hasn't yet reached the baulk line, they don't need to reach the baulk line to score points and may return to their half of the court.)
+(If an attacker touches a defender and hasn't yet reached the baulk line, they do not need to reach the baulk line to score points and may return to their half of the court.)
 While raiding, the raider must loudly chant kabaddi, confirming to referees that their raid is done on a single breath without inhaling.
 Each raid has a 30-second time limit.

-A point is scored for each defender tagged; tags can be made with the raider's hand or foot.
-If the raider steps beyond the bonus line marked in the defending team's territory when there are 5 or more players, they earn an additional point known as a bonus point.
+A point is scored for each defender tagged; tags can be made with any part of the raider's body and touching any part of the defender's body.
+If the raider steps beyond the bonus line marked in the defending team's territory when there are six or more players, they earn an additional point known as a bonus point (the bonus point is only scored if the raider's trailing foot is in the air while they step over the line).
 If the raider is successfully stopped (tackled), the opposite team earns a point instead.
-All players tagged are taken out of the game, but one is "revived" for each point a team scores from a subsequent tag or tackle.
-Bonus points do not revive players.
-Players who step out of the boundary are out.
+All players tagged or tackled are taken out of the game, but one is "revived" for each point a team scores from a subsequent tag or tackle.
+However, bonus points do not revive players.
+In addition, players who step out of the boundary are out.
+However, the boundary of the field can vary mid-raid; there are two strips on either side of the court known as "lobby areas" which only become part of the field of play in raids where the raider touches an opponent.

 A raid where no points are scored by the raider is referred to as an "empty raid".
 By contrast, a play where the raider scores three or more points is referred to as a "super raid".
-If a team gets all seven players on the opposing team out at once ("All Out"), they earn two additional points and the players are placed back in the game.
+If a team gets all seven players on the opposing team out ("All Out"), they earn two additional points and then all the opposition players are placed back in the game.